Royal Coda: 2017–18: Debut studio album

 On January 29, 2018, Royal Coda announced that they had finished tracking their debut studio album.
 The group wrote and recorded their debut album at VuDu Studios in Port Jefferson, New York and was produced with Dominic Nastasi and Mike Watts.
 On February 16, 2018, the band premiered their debut single "Anything to Save".
 Another song, "Cut Me Under", was released on March 29, along with announcement of their self-titled debut studio album.
 A third song, "Breathe Correct", was released on April 12, 2018, with a streaming premiere on Substream Magazine.

 Their self-titled debut studio album was made available to stream a day before its release date, on April 26, 2018, on New Noise Magazine.

-The band performed their first two concerts at Family Vacation Music Festival in Sacramento, California on May 19 and at Chain Reaction in Anaheim, California on May 20.
+The band performed their first two concerts at Family Vacation Music Festival in Sacramento, California on May 19 and at Chain Reaction in Anaheim, California, on May 20.

 Drummer Joseph Arrington announced that the band were to record more new music in 2018.

 On June 22, 2018, it was announced that Royal Coda would tour as support on American singer Tilian's headlining solo tour, from August 23 to September 23, 2018, in the United States.
 On July 16, it was confirmed that The Fall of Troy frontman Thomas Erak would join Royal Coda as a touring guitarist and backing vocalist.

 On August 25, 2018, it was revealed that Erak and former Dance Gavin Dance bass guitarist Jason Ellis were official members of the band.
-However, Erak left the band halfway through Tilian's headlining tour reportedly focussing on his solo career, leaving Royal Coda to continue as a four-piece outfit.
+However, Erak left the band halfway through Tilian's headlining tour reportedly focusing on his solo career, leaving Royal Coda to continue as a four-piece outfit.